 Monitoring agencies and local partners that collected data using standardized protocols included FDEP, Environmental Protection Commission (EPC) of Hillsborough County, Parks and Natural Resources Department of Manatee County, Pinellas County Division of Environmental Management, Fish and Wildlife Research Institute (FWRI) of the Florida Fish and Wildlife Conservation Commission (FWC), City of St. Petersburg, Tampa Bay Estuary Program (TBEP), Sarasota Bay Estuary Program, Environmental Science Associates, University of South Florida, University of Florida, and New College of Florida.
 Monitoring efforts focused on a suite of parameters expected to respond to increased nutrient loads into the bay, including water quality sampling, phytoplankton identification, and seagrass and macroalgae transect surveys (Figure 1).

-Water quality parameters included discrete, laboratory-processed and in situ samples for total nitrogen (mg/L), total ammonia nitrogen (NH3 + NH4+, mg/L, hereafter referred to as ammonia), nitrate/nitrite (NO3- + NO2-, mg/L), total phosphorus (mg/L), orthophosphate (PO43-, mg/L), chlorophyll-a (μg/L), pH, salinity (ppt), temperature (∘C), and dissolved oxygen saturation (%).
+Water quality parameters included discrete, laboratory-processed and in situ samples for TN (mg/L), total ammonia nitrogen (NH3 + NH4+, mg/L, hereafter referred to as ammonia), nitrate/nitrite (NO3- + NO2-, mg/L), TP (mg/L), orthophosphate (PO43-, mg/L), chlorophyll-a (chl-a, μg/L), pH, salinity (ppt), temperature (∘C), and dissolved oxygen saturation (%).
 Most samples were surface collections by boat, with sample frequency approximately biweekly for locations around Piney Point, although effort varied by monitoring group and was more consistent during the first three months after the release.
 Established laboratory and field sample protocols for all survey methods were based on an Interagency Monitoring Project Plan maintained by the TBEP and those of the inter-agency partners.
 Data quality objectives followed guidelines outlined in the USEPA-approved TBEP Data Quality Management Plan (Sherwood et al., 2020).
 Many of the local partners also participate in the Southwest Florida Regional Ambient Monitoring Program (RAMP) that ensures similar standards and protocols are followed in the collection and processing of monitoring data, including routine cross-reference of split samples between laboratories to check precision of measured values.
 Samples requiring laboratory analysis (e.g., nutrient assays) were obtained primarily from bottle collection at the surface, whereas in situ measurements were available for many parameters (e.g., dissolved oxygen, Secchi depth, etc.).
 In situ measurements were collected using common monitoring equipment, such as YSI sondes or Seabird CTD casts, depending on monitoring agency.
 Laboratory methods used to process samples were based on accepted procedures promoted through the Southwest Florida RAMP.
+Additionally, the Sentinel-3 satellites were used to derive chl-a maps, which were subsequently calibrated using field-measured chl-a in surface waters.